Eventjet GraphQL API documentation

 }

-8. Redirect the user to the URL returned by the placeOrder mutation.
+9. Redirect the user to the URL resolved by the placeOrder mutation.
 This URL will take the user to the payment provider's website where they can complete the payment.

 Here's a list of root fields you can use to interact with the shop: